the-other-mariana/vision/calibration/README.md

 }
 ```

-3. Paste this function from `calibinit.cpp` into a Source.cpp from the Source Files folder of your project.
+3. Paste these 2 functions plus headers from `calibinit.cpp` into a Source.cpp from the Source Files folder of your project.

 4. Copy the following files from `C:\OpenCV-4.2.0\opencv\sources\modules\calib3d\src`: